aldryn/aldryn-boilerplate-bootstrap3/docs/general/whatsinside.rst

 .. note::

-    The following components and settings are included within this boilerplate for your convinience.
+    The following components and settings are included within this boilerplate for your convenience.

 SASS vs LESS
 ------------

 A discussion which, we don't want to start here.
-We are prefering the official `SASS port
+We are preferring the official `SASS port
 <https://github.com/twbs/bootstrap-sass>`_ of Bootstrap and the comprehensive
 Compass CSS Authoring Framework.
 As such all styles are placed within ``/private/sass`` and get compiled to ``/static/css``.